-In this "Advanced Lab" you will typically be combining some fairly advanced physics concepts with equally advanced instruments.
-The 10 minute pre-lab talk from 191/200 is now stretched into an hour "lab lecture"; in a four hour "workshop" you will demonstrate your ability to use the electrical instrumentation you spent a whole semester developing in Physics 200.
+In this "Advanced Lab" you will typically be combining some fairly advanced physics concepts with equally advanced instruments and at the same time be working 40 hours per week on another class.
 It will be quite easy to be overwhelmed by the theory and the instrumentation.
 Your main defense against this tsunami of information is to read and understand the material before the lecture/lab.
 I know that this is difficult: technical readings never seems to make sense the first time through.
 But frankly, one of the prime skills you should be developing (i.e., the prime skill employers seek) is the ability to read, understand, and act on technical documents.
 In 191 you were told to: Read aggressively!
 Read with a pencil in hand so you can jot down questions, complete missing steps of algebra, and argue with the author.
 (In this case you can actually take your complaints, comments, and arguments to the author, rather than imagining how the author would respond.)
 A significant problem is that readings (in contrast to lectures) generally aim at getting the details right.
 But details obscure the big picture and misdirect attention.
 This leads to the suggestion of "skimming" the material... which is OK as long as that's just the first step to understanding.
 I usually instead start by reading for detail, but bit-by-bit my confusion grows and I switch to skimming.
 But then I repeat the process from the start.
 After several repeats, I usually reach a point where I'm not making progress, and I find I must do something more active like: talk to somebody about the material, or try to solve a problem-perhaps one of my own design.
 The aim is to try to find out why the author thinks his points are the important ones.